DP-Deepak/tent-rental-svc/README.md

 ## `Add Product:`

 When you use the 'add product' option.
 It will open a popup and will ask you to fill some necessary details, rest details will be added automatically.
+### Note:
+If you add the product which already exist in the inventory, in this case it will update the quantity of existing one accordingly.

 To avoid the incorrect details, Error prevention methods are used.